Field of Mars Environmental Education Centre

 How do laughing kookaburras reproduce?

 The dominant pair of laughing kookaburras in a territory will mate for life.
-These birds use tree hollows for nesting or in some areas they create hollows in termite nests located in trees to nest in.
+These birds use tree hollows for nesting, or in some areas they create hollows in the unused section of termite nests located in trees.

-They lay up to three eggs in spring or summer.
+In spring or summer laughing kookaburras lay up to three eggs.
 It takes between 24 and 29 days for the eggs to hatch.
-The extended family assist the parents in incubating the eggs, catching prey, defending and feeding the young. the family group will continue to feed the chicks for up to 40 days after they leave the nest.
+The extended family assist the parents in incubating the eggs, catching prey and defending and feeding the young.
+The family group will continue to feed the chicks for up to 40 days after they leave the nest.

 What threats do laughing kookaburras face?